What Godly Leaders Do

 Nicest Of Compliments

-On Sunday my amazing church took some time to expression their appreciation to me.
-It was very humbling and gratifying to hear how God has allowed me to invest into the lives of such wonderful people.
+On Sunday my amazing church took some time to express their appreciation to me.
+It was very humbling and gratifying to hear how God has allowed me to invest in the lives of such wonderful people.

 It was nice hearing the kind words of my congregations, but this lady’s rant (that was her word for it) was one of the nicest compliments!